 EU sanctions are not meant to impede the delivery of humanitarian assistance.
-The humanitarian derogation laid down in Article 4da of the Regulation aims to address and minimise potential obstacles to the delivery of humanitarian aid.
-It allows for funds and economic resources to be released or made available to Listed Persons, provided that such funds or resources are necessary solely for humanitarian purposes, such as delivering or facilitating the delivery of assistance, including medical supplies, food, or the transfer of humanitarian workers and related assistance or for evacuations from Myanmar/Burma.
+The humanitarian derogation laid down in Article 5 of the Regulation aims to address and minimise potential obstacles to the delivery of humanitarian aid.
+It allows for funds and economic resources to be released or made available to listed persons, provided that such funds or resources are necessary solely for humanitarian purposes, such as delivering or facilitating the delivery of assistance, including medical supplies, food, or the transfer of humanitarian workers and related assistance or for evacuations.
 Doing so requires prior authorisation from the NCA.